 2. Maximum Unfolded Height

-Maximum unfolded height is the total height up to which the tripod can go in its fully unfolded condition.
+Maximum unfolded height is the height up to which the tripod can go in its fully unfolded condition.

 The question is what decides this height?
 It is actually dependent on the height of the person using it.